stellarawat/week-2-project/readme.md

  User requests to be able to:

- a) Enter my birthday through a form.
+ .Enter my birthday through a form.

- b)Choose what gender I am.
+ .Choose what gender I am.

 ## Setup/Installation Requirements
  The application should check whether the date and month entered is valid.
         -Open the code with VSCode
         -Enter dates that are valid as per the annual calender
-        - Go Live

 To use the web app, go to this link.
 All you will need is a web browser.
 The website is screen-responsive, so you can use it easily on a mobile device or tablet.

 If you would like to edit the page or customize it, you will need to install a code editor, preferably Visual Studio Code.